Raphire/Win11Debloat/README.md

 <br/>

 > [!TIP]
-> In 'custom mode' you can specify exactly which apps you like to remove and which you want to keep!
+> In 'custom mode' you can select exactly which apps to remove and which you want to keep!

 ### Apps that ARE removed by default